Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Introduction

-In this paper, we present a geometric approach for resolving many of these issues; the key ingredient is framing PO for LQG over the \textit{Riemannian quotient manifold} of full-order minimal controllers modulo coordinate transformation.
-Equipping a search space with a Riemannian metric for optimization is a popular technique in controls and machine learning \cite{amari1998natural,mishra2016riemannian,talebi2022policy}.
-We prove this setup is well-defined and show how to perform Riemannian gradient descent (RGD).
-We show this technique is far faster than GD and performs well at avoiding saddle points, and we present a proof of local convergence.
+In this paper, we present a geometric framework to address the aforementioned issues; the key ingredient of our approach is framing PO for LQG over the \textit{Riemannian quotient manifold} of full-order minimal dynamic output-feedback controllers modulo coordinate transformation.
+Specifically, we prove that this setup is well-defined and leads to a Riemannian gradient descent (RGD) algorithm for LQG.
+Note that equipping a search space of an optimization problem with a Riemannian metric for the purpose of developing efficient algorithms for its solution is an active area of research in systems theory, optimization, and statistical learning~\cite{amari1998natural,mishra2016riemannian,talebi2022policy}.
+We show that our technique is far faster than gradient descent (GD) by invoking \cite[Thm.
+4.19]{boumal2023introduction} for a proof of guaranteed local linear convergence under a reasonable assumption on the degeneracy of the LQG controller.

-Although PO for control synthesis is a relatively recent research direction, our work benefits from tools historically developed in geometric system theory pertaining to orbit spaces of linear systems.
-In fact, examining such orbits was initiated by Kalman and Hazewinkel in the early 1970s \cite{kalman1974algebraic, hazewinkel1976moduli} for system identification.
-In this paper, we show that these tools are rather powerful for PO and data driven control since the set of output-feedback controllers is {\em a family} of linear systems.
+Although PO for control synthesis with implicit or explicit requirements on stabilization is a relatively recent research direction in control theory, our work benefits from tools historically developed in geometric system theory pertaining to orbit spaces of linear systems.
+In fact, examining such orbits was initiated by Kalman and Hazewinkel in the early 1970s~\cite{kalman1974algebraic, hazewinkel1976moduli,hazewinkel1980fine,tannenbaum2006invariance,afsari2017bundle} in the context of system identification and realization theory.
+In this paper, we show that these tools are rather powerful for PO and data driven control since the set of output-feedback controllers is in fact {\em a family} of linear systems.
 In the meantime, optimization over the geometry induced by orbits of linear (dynamic) controllers comes hand in hand with a number of technical issues that are addressed in this work.
-For a brief modern survey of geometric system theory, we recommend \cite{afsari2017bundle}, as well as the older references~\cite{hazewinkel1980fine, tannenbaum2006invariance} that examine a broader set topics in this discipline.